ececorlu/GeoAdvances2024/README.md

 To create the document files from scratch
 1- Rvt file is the template of BIM file.

 2- To create GIS in BIM dyn files run in BIM using osm files and tiff file.the cadastral data information is gathered from the OSM file, topography is created from tiff file.

 2- After creating the files, files are combined

 3- visual analysis is done using "Eyup_visual openness indexes.dyn" file in the combined Revit file.

 4- A person located in the front facade 2. elevation is chosen as an observer.
-And the view distances are chosen first 50 m then 150 m in the arcticle.
+And the view distances are chosen first 50 m and then 150 m in the article.

 5- A person located in the front facade 4. elevation is chosen as an observer.
-And the view distances are chosen first 50 m then 150 m in the article.
+And the view distances are chosen first 50 m and then 150 m in the article.

 6- A person located in the rear facade 2. elevation is chosen as an observer.
-And the view distances are chosen first 50 m then 150 m in the arcticle.
+And the view distances are chosen first 50 m and then 150 m in the article.

 7- A person located in the rear facade 4. elevation is chosen as an observer.
-And the view distances are chosen first 50 m then 150 m in the article.
+And the view distances are chosen first 50 m and then 150 m in the article.

 **TL;DR**